Diabetic hyperglycemic hyperosmolar syndrome

 - Medicines or conditions that increase fluid loss

-The loss of water (dehydration) also makes the blood more concentrated than normal.
+The loss of water also makes the blood more concentrated than normal.
 This is called hyperosmolarity.
-It is a condition in which the blood has a high concentration of salt (sodium), glucose, and other substances that normally cause water to move into the bloodstream.
+It is a condition in which the blood has a high concentration of salt (sodium), glucose, and other substances.
 This draws the water out of the body's other organs, including the brain.
-Hyperosmolarity creates a cycle of increasing blood glucose levels and dehydration.

 Risk factors include: